chingu-hackathons/holidayhackathon2021/README.md

 Be sure to [submit your completed project](https://airtable.com/shrtPfnx6eX96AJxt) before the deadline.
 We will recognize your contribution in our [Twitter](https://twitter.com/ChinguCollabs) and [LinkedIn](https://www.linkedin.com/company/chingu-os) feeds.

 We'll also award [Chingu swag](https://chingu.myspreadshop.com/) to the top three projects chosen by a panel of judges.
 Members of the top three teams will receive a [Chingu water bottle](https://tinyurl.com/yyaub5gh).
-We'll announce the winners on *_Wednesday, December 22._*
+We'll announce the winners on *_Tuesday, December 28._*

 ## Additional Considerations
 ![Additional Considerations](./public/considerations_section_banner.jpg)